KaleoCtrl Svelte Themes

 • Dictation Commands — Text editing controls for dictation mode: new line, new paragraph, delete word/sentence, select all, copy, paste, cut

 Each entry shows the internal action on the left and the spoken keyword on the right.
-Click x to remove, or use the input row at the bottom to add new mappings.
+Click x to remove an entry; use the input row at the bottom to add a new mapping.

 Keywords Panel — Key Commands & Modes